Mahatma Gandhi and National Movements

 A respected mediator Anusuia Sarabhai went to Gandhi for help.
 Gandhi asked workers to demand a 35 percent increase in wages.
 He didn’t see any progress in the situation so undertook fast unto death (his first hunger strike).
 In the end, the workers got a 35 percent hike in wages.

 Kheda Satyagraha (1918) (The first Non – Cooperation):

 In the Kheda district of Gujarat, the crops failed because of Drought.
 The Authorities demanded the suspension of revenue, but the government said that the property of farmers would be seized if the taxes were not paid.

 Mahatma Gandhi asked farmers not to pay taxes.
 Sardar Vallabh Bahai Patel headed the movement.
-The result of Kheda satyagraha was- The government agreed to suspend the tax for that year and reduce the increased rate of tax and return all seized property.
+The result of Kheda satyagraha was that the government agreed to suspend the tax for that year reduce the increased rate of tax and return all seized property.

 Jalianwala Bagh Massacre (13th April 1919):

 Massacre at the mass level at Jaliwala Bagh, Amritsar, and Nationwide protest against it.
 Rabindranath Tagore renounced his Knighthood as a protest.
 Gandhi appealed to people to keep calm.